 6. Quicken Loans –Best for the wide variety of loans availed

-Quicken Loans is another popular lender with various construction and mortgage loan products.
+Quicken Loans is another popular lender offering multiple construction and mortgage loan products.
 It is the largest online lender in the US if you are looking for an established lender with experience in both mortgage and home refinancing.
-Founded back in 1985, Quicken focuses on offering a wide variety of mortgage loans, both personal and commercial.
-Their current offers include VA, FHA, Adjustable-rate, Flat-rate, and Jumbo.
+Established in 1985, Quicken is focused on offering a wide range of mortgage loans, both personal and commercial.
+Their current home loan offers include VA, FHA, Adjustable-rate, Flat-rate, and Jumbo.
 You can also apply for a construction loan to finance your new house.
-Quicken offers loan and mortgage calculators, refinance guides, and various other resources in their extensive list.
+In addition to this, Quicken offers loan and mortgage calculators, and refinance guides.

 7. Fund Box – up to $100,000 at 78.6% APR